Thienguen/CS-135/README.md

   I'll try to update more often, but more or less of review and revise some of my old projects now versatile to be upload I guess?

-## Second Revision: 3/17/2022, Add Assignment 7 and hws, and the Labs
+## Second Revision: 3/17/2022, add assignment 7 and hws, and the Labs

   `  Read the @note at the end of each cpp file, they are the input needed and example, some will provide sample output for general purpose `